renvieir/roboticappgi/README.md

 The same programs writeen in c++ can be found at: https://github.com/antunestiago/roboticappgi

+Also you can found more info in this [blog](http://roboticadecampo.blogspot.com/)

 ## Portugês

 Repositório de programas escritos em python para controlar robôs pioneer p3at usando Ros.